HaughtCodeworks/TeamGuide/developer_workflow.md

 * Determine an appropriate level of testing for your branch, and decide how you will test your work. (create and reference separate post on testing)
 * When you are finished with your feature, make sure the entire test suite passes and your work hasn't broken the build.
 * Verify everything works locally with real data.
 Play with the feature and ensure the user experience is good.
-* Add to the README as you develop, making note of any steps required for deployment and testing: migrations, running scripts, updates to the server, etc. See our (readme document)[https://github.com/HaughtCodeworks/TeamGuide] for more on this.
+* Add to the README as you develop, making note of any steps required for deployment and testing: migrations, running scripts, updates to the server, etc. Add this information to your card, in addition to the README.
+See our (readme document)[https://github.com/HaughtCodeworks/TeamGuide] for more on this.
 * Consider if you need to break your changes into multiple commits.
 Once you've grouped your changes into logical commits, add a good commit message.
 Make sure that you are only committing the changes that make sense for this feature.
 * Push your branch to origin, and avoid including sensitive files in source control.
 * Submit a pull request on Github/BitBucket, and tag relevant reviewers from your team.
 * Push your branch to the integration environment after verifying no one else on the team is using it.
-Make sure everything works in a true server environment.
+Test the functionality of your feature on integration to make sure it works.
 * Move your card on the planning board to the "In Review" column.

 ### Pull Request Process